MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/sap-setup-assistant/install-and-set-up.md

     - **SAP Setup Assistant**

-   Please note that the installation can take several minutes.
-Find the **SAP Setup Assistant** from the list of apps and make sure the template is **Installed** before proceeding with next step.
+   The installation may take several minutes.
+Before proceeding with next step, find the **SAP Setup Assistant** from the list of apps and make sure the template is **Installed**.

 ## Step 3: Update Connection References

-There are six connection references imported as part of the solution.
-In order for the cloud flows to run, you need to update the each connection reference with the connections created in the previous steps.
+Six connection references are imported as part of the solution.
+In order for the cloud flows to run, you need to update each connection reference with the connections created in step one.

 1. Go to the solution, find the **Default Solution** in your environment and open it.